Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Preordered abelian monoids

 \begin{remark} The above definition works best, and is usually formulated for~\(S\) continuous and \emph{directed complete}, which means that every increasing net in~\(S\) has a supremum in~\(S\).
-Then a state \(\nu\colon S\to [0,\infty]\) is lower semicontinuous if it respects suprema of increasing nets, and an ideal~\(I\) is closed if it is closed under suprema of increasing nets. \end{remark}
+Then a state \(\nu\colon S\to [0,\infty]\) is lower semicontinuous if it respects suprema of increasing nets, and an ideal~\(I\) is closed if it is closed under suprema of increasing nets.
+States that respect suprema of increasing sequences are also called \emph{functionals} in the literature. \end{remark}

 Let~\(B\) be a \(\Cst\)\nb-algebra.
 We recall the definitions of the (uncompleted) ordered \emph{Cuntz semigroup} \(W(B)\) introduced in~\cite{Cuntz:Dimension_functions} and its completed version \(\Cu(B)\) studied in~\cite{Coward-Elliott-Ivanescu:Cuntz_invariant} (see \cite{Gardella-Perera:Cuntz_semigroups} for a modern account).
 For positive elements \(a, b\in B^+\), we write \(a \precsim b\) and call~\(a\) \emph{Cuntz subequivalent} to~\(b\) if, for every \(\varepsilon>0\), there is \(x \in B\) with \(\norm{a-x^* b x} <\varepsilon\).
 By \cite{Kirchberg-Rordam:Infinite_absorbing}*{Lemma 2.3.(iv)},